Rust-GPU/rust-gpu.github.io/blog/2024-11-21-optimizing-matrix-mul/index.md

 This required no new tools or workflows.
 The tools I already knew worked seamlessly.
 More importantly, this approach benefits anyone working on the project.
-Any Rust engineer can run these benchmarks with no additional setup—cargo bench` is a standard part of the Rust ecosystem.
+Any Rust engineer can run these benchmarks with no additional setup—`cargo bench` is a standard part of the Rust ecosystem.

+### Formatting

+Rust GPU code is formatted with `rustfmt`, following the same standards as all Rust code.
+This not only ensured my GPU code looked identical to my CPU code, it made my GPU code consistent with the _entire Rust ecosystem_.
+Leveraging standard tools like `rustfmt` minimizes cognitive overhead and avoids the hassle of configuring third-party formatters of varying quality.

 ### Lint

 Linting GPU code in Rust works the same way as for CPU code.
 Running `cargo clippy` highlighted issues and enforced consistent code quality.
-Any custom lint configurations are also applied to Rust GPU kernels.
+Though I didn't have any, custom lint configurations are applied to Rust GPU kernels as well.
 Lints ensure that GPU code is held to the same high standards as the rest of the project.

 ### Documentation